This article originally appeared on VICE Portugal.

-After learning about the local government's attempts to dismantle the neighbourhood, documentary photographer José Ferreira spent a year in 6 de Maio, capturing the day-to-day lives of its residents, with the aim of creating something that will help outsiders better understand the marginalised community, culminating in the photo series Out of Law.
+After learning about the local government's attempts to dismantle the neighborhood, documentary photographer José Ferreira spent a year in 6 de Maio, capturing the day-to-day lives of its residents, with the aim of creating something that will help outsiders better understand the marginalized community, culminating in the photo series Out of Law.

 "Many people here were born to poor families that had next to nothing," Ferreira says.
 "They have nothing to lose."

-6 de Maio won't exist in its current form for much longer.
-Due to the evictions and constant demolitions, much of the neighbourhood looks like a war zone.
-"All the police have ever been focused on is making sure crime doesn't spread to other neighbourhoods, rather than actually fixing the problems here," Ferreira explains.
+The neighborhood won't exist in its current form for much longer.
+Due to the evictions and constant demolitions, much of the neighborhood looks like a war zone.
+"All the police have ever been focused on is making sure crime doesn't spread to other neighborhoods, rather than actually fixing the problems here," Ferreira explains.
 The demolition trucks are an almost constant presence now, as families are being rehoused across Lisbon, away from the community they grew up in.

 Out of Law shows that 6 de Maio is about more than just crime and dilapidated buildings.
 Ferreira hopes that his photos will help preserve the community in some way, long after it's been torn down.

 Scroll down to see more photos from Out of Law.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.